Adamocho/chip8-rs/README.md

 By far this is a very minimalistic setup.
 Should you need anything fancier, please submit an issue with a feature request.

+## Debugging

+In case there is an SCCACHE problem with creating TMP directories:

+Use `sccache -z; sccache --stop-server; sccache --start-server` to restart the server and you should be golden.